torisrobloxmarket-lang/Siounsniojsipjns/README.md

         if _G.ImpelState == "Guards" then
             local npcsFolder = Workspace:FindFirstChild("NPCs")
             if not npcsFolder then continue end
             local guards = {}
             for _, v in pairs(npcsFolder:GetChildren()) do
                 if string.find(string.lower(v.Name), "guard") then
                     local gHum = v:FindFirstChildOfClass("Humanoid")
                     local gRoot = v:FindFirstChild("HumanoidRootPart") or v.PrimaryPart
-                    if gHum and gHum.Health > 0 and gRoot then
-                        if (root.Position - gRoot.Position).Magnitude <= 100 then
+                    if gHum and gHum.Health > 0 and gRoot and (root.Position - gRoot.Position).Magnitude <= 100 then
                         table.insert(guards, v)
-                        end
                     end
                 end
             end